Click HERE to sign our petition to divest Gainesville's public funds from the fossil fuel, private prison, and arms manufacturing industries

 General Employee Pension Funds

 The city’s general employee pension fund contains approximately $355 million in investments.
 Because the 2016 performance report references benchmarks for each investment manager, and not the actual stocks included in each fund, we can only speculate as to the contents of those funds.
 We do know that one fund, managed by Harvest Fund Advisors and whose benchmark is Alerian, consists entirely of Master-Limited Partnerships that are energy (and most predominantly) fossil-fuel based.
 The remaining benchmarks vary in content of fossil-fuel stocks at a rate of 0.83 to 20.47%, and at least one of the benchmarks has 0.26% of its funds in CoreCivic or Geo Group, the largest private prison developers.
+That said, the city reports that there are currently no stocks in private prison industries.

 City Employee Purchasing (“P”) Cards